FMaz008/VineHelper/docs/COUNT_PLACEHOLDER_SYNC_INVESTIGATION.md

     - Updates placeholders first
     - Triggers sort to position placeholders correctly

+### Event Flow for Zero ETV Processing:

+1. Item receives ETV update via `#setETV(item, value, isMax)`
+2. Method checks if item is already in `#etvProcessingItems` Set
+3. If not already processing:
+    - Add item to processing set
+    - Check if value is zero and item matches Zero ETV criteria
+    - If visibility needs to change:
+        - Update item visibility
+        - Trigger visibility state change in `VisibilityStateManager`
+        - Count is updated only once
+    - Remove item from processing set
+4. If already processing (duplicate call):
+    - Skip all Zero ETV logic
+    - Prevent duplicate visibility updates

 ## Debug Settings

 To troubleshoot count/placeholder issues, enable these debug settings: